Martinique Aimé Césaire International Airport

 Martinique Aimé Césaire International Airport (Aéroport international de Martinique-Aimé-Césaire, /fr/) is an international airport of Martinique in the French West Indies.
 Located in Le Lamentin, a suburb of the capital Fort-de-France, it was opened in 1950 and renamed in 2007, after author and politician Aimé Césaire.

 Facilities

 The airport is at an elevation of 16 ft above mean sea level.
 It has one runway designated 10/28 with an asphalt surface measuring 3000 × 45 m.
 When Air Martinique existed, its headquarters were located on the airport property.
 The runway is of a length that can accommodate large jets, including 747s from France.
 On at least two occasions, the Concorde flew from Paris and landed at the airport in Martinique.

 Passenger facilities include police, customs, baggage claim, pharmacy, vaccination bureau, handicap facilities, tobacconist, bank, money changing, souvenir shops, tax-free shopping, gift shop, florist, hairdresser, car rentals, taxi, parking, restaurants, cafés and bars, and two hotels.
+Gates 1-9 have jetways; gates 10-16 use a common waiting area and boarding by stairs.

 Cargo facilities include a 747 freighter dock, bonded warehouse, transit zone, mechanical handling, heated storage, refrigerated storage, mortuary, fresh meat inspection, health officials, very large/heavy cargo, and an express/courier centre.